E-bike GPS tracking solutions for Latvijas Pasts

-Electrification is among the most notable technology trends of the past few years.
+E-bike GPS tracking for Latvijas Pasts comes at a time when electrification is among the most notable technology trends.
 Many industries have been influenced by it, but the transportation sector is especially noteworthy.
 The European Union currently supports no less than 581 transport electrification projects, which is one of multiple indicators that electricity as a power source in the transportation industry is here to stay.

 One company that has decided to move towards electrification is SJSC Latvijas Pasts (the Latvian post office, further – LP).
 It’s an organisation that doesn’t require lengthy introductions – different types of postal services have been provided on Latvian soil for hundreds of years, but the establishment as we know it was founded in 1992.
 To ensure financial sustainability, especially in free market conditions, a business has to adapt to changing times and embrace new technologies, so LP regularly looks for solutions that could increase the quality and speed of its services, as well as better the work conditions of its employees.